|Available for||Roles||Super Admin, Admin, Team Member|

 While it is best practice to close postings when are you no longer hiring for a role, your organization may be in an "always-on" state of hiring for certain roles.
 For positions with high turnover, where many employees have the same role, it is not uncommon to want to have a standing posting on your job site so you can maintain a constant stream of candidates at the top of your talent funnel.
 These postings are known as evergreen jobs.
-Readers of this article will learn about:

 Risks associated with evergreen postings